 Dead By Daylight Hillbilly Strategy Guide

-Dead By Daylight lets you take up the mantle of horrifying killing machine as you slaughter four survivors stuck in your wicked domain.
+Dead By Daylight lets you take up the mantle of the horrifying killing machine as you slaughter four survivors stuck in your wicked domain.
 The third and final killer – the Hillbilly – is quintessential horror flick fodder based around Leatherface.

 A disfigured shut-in who takes on the role of the chainsaw murderer from horror lore, the Hillbilly is more straightforward than the Wraith, who is designed around stealth cloaking, or the Trapper, who is built around catching survivors unawares in his insidious bear traps.